HurSungYun/buf-kcat/test/README.md

 ### Kafka not starting
 - Check Docker is running: `docker ps`
-- Check logs: `docker-compose -f docker-compose.test.yml logs`
+- Check logs: `docker compose -f docker-compose.test.yml logs`
 - Ensure port 9092 is not in use: `lsof -i :9092`

 ### Tests timing out